 For questions regarding registering a student, please contact the Central Registrar between 7:30 a.m. and 3:30 p.m., Monday through Friday, at 518-775-5700 ext.
 9722.

-At the time of your appointment with the district’s Registration Office, please bring with you the following completed forms and documentation listed below for each child you are seeking to enroll into the district.
+At the time of your appointment with the district’s Registration Office, please bring with you the following completed forms and documentation listed below for each child you are seeking to enroll in the district.
 These forms are available on the district’s Forms and Publication page.

 - Registration Form

 - Tuition Application Form

 In addition to the forms outlined above, please submit the following documents to the Registration Office for each child you are seeking to enroll in the district.
 All documents submitted will be copied and returned to you immediately, if necessary.

 In order for your child to attend school in the district, you must own or lease a residence located within the district and physically reside with the child in that residence.

 To establish a physical presence in the district, please submit: